useblocks/sphinx-needs/docs/directives/list2need.rst

 .. code-block:: rst

    .. list2need::
-      :types: requirement, specification, test
+      :types: req, spec, test
       :presentation: nested
       :delimiter: .

       * Need example on level 1
       * (NEED-002) Another Need example on level 1 with a given ID
         * Sub-Need on level 2
         * Another Sub-Need on level 2.
 Where this sentence will be used as content, the first one as title.
           * Sub-Need on level 3.
-With some rst-syntax supported for the **content** by :ref:`list2need`
+With some rst-syntax support for the **content** by :ref:`list2need`

 .. list2need::
    :types: req, spec, test